HRJ Editorial Submission Guidelines

 Editorial Submission Guidelines

-The House Rabbit Journal has been producing professional-quality veterinary, educational, and creative articles, contributed from readers, since 1988.
+House Rabbit Journal has been producing professional-quality veterinary, educational, and creative articles, contributed from readers, since 1988.
 We accept inspiring or informative articles and thoughtful essays that help educate and entertain readers about rabbits and support House Rabbit Society’s philosophy.
 Please have a look through our archive to see the types of stories we publish.
-We would love to have your original contribution!
+We would love to feature your original contribution!
 Below are the guidelines for submitting articles.

-- rabbit medicine (subject to veterinary review)
+- Rabbit medicine (subject to veterinary review)

-- new ideas in rabbit rescue/rabbit sheltering
+- New ideas in rabbit rescue/rabbit sheltering

-- discussion of rescue efforts and lessons learned
+- Discussion of rescue efforts and lessons learned

-- review of rabbit topics covered at veterinary or professional conferences
+- Review of rabbit topics covered at veterinary or professional conferences

-- discussion of rabbit activism initiatives
+- Discussion of rabbit activism initiatives

-- rabbit care and behavior topics
+- Rabbit care and behavior topics

-- rabbit-related how-to articles
+- Rabbit-related how-to articles

-Word count and Formatting
+Word Count and Formatting

 Articles usually vary in length between 600 and 1200 words, depending on the topic and format.
 We accept digital submissions as attachments to email only.
-Our editing team works in Microsoft Word (.doc or .docx) and will review your piece with you using the track changes function.
+Our editing team works in Microsoft Word (.doc or .docx) and will review your piece with you using the Track Changes function.
 If you do not have access to Microsoft Word but would still like to submit an article, please contact our editing team at email@example.com.
 Our style guide is The Chicago Manual of Style.
 If you have special formatting needs for your piece or have questions about the editing process, please contact us.

 Authors are expected to obtain permissions for any copyrighted material used prior to submission, including graphics, quotes, and tables.